mrjxtr/Tokyo_AirBnb_Analysis_Project/README.md

 <summary><b>👀 see insights</b></summary>

 - **Room Types Popularity:**
   - **Entire home/apartment** room types are the most popular across neighborhoods followed by **Private room**.
-The gap between **Entire home/apartment** and **Private room** room types is relatively large specially in the neighborhoods where the number of listings are high.
+The gap between **Entire home/apartment** and **Private room** room types is relatively large, especially in the neighborhoods where the number of listings is high.
   - Higher average prices in these neighborhoods coupled with data that shows higher listings **Entire home/apartment** and **Private room** indicates a strong demand for more premium room types.

 </details>